Soynido/reasoning-layer-v3/README.md

 ---
 title: "Reasoning Layer V3"
-version: "v1.0.40"
+version: "v1.0.39-COGNITIVE-STRUCTURE"
-description: "An autonomous reasoning system that transforms software traces into structured architectural intelligence."
+description: "An autonomous reasoning system that transforms software traces into structured architectural intelligence with self-aware cognitive architecture."
 generated: true
 ---

 # Reasoning Layer V3

 > *An intelligent reasoning engine that transforms raw development traces into structured architectural knowledge, enabling teams to understand why decisions were made, when they happened, and what will come next.*
+>
+> **Now with Repository Intelligence Mode: Self-aware cognitive architecture with 4 hierarchical levels.**

 ---